anecdotes, C.G. Jung, Celebrations, Funny stories

 The trains going to and from Switzerland are Deutsche Bahn, while the train between Swiss destinations was SBB (Swiss Federal Railways).
 This is an important note, given what happened on the way to Bern.
 I’ll explain that down post.

 On Friday, June 19th, we headed to the Frankfurt Airport train station.
+Our cab driver showed up in a Tesla, and we had to figure out how to open the door.
 We were a bit early, and I had a headache that turned out to be because I was hungry.
 We stopped by Burger King, where we saw a man who was the spitting image of our village’s manager.
 I don’t know if it was him, but it sure looked like him… or maybe his long lost twin!
+We also saw the cab driver in there!

 Below are a few photos from on the platform… It was a hot day!